kearobi/Breakfast-Club/README.md

- -You will need to create a config.json file in the bc-express/config directory, copy the contents of config.example.json into it, and edit the username and password to match your local postgres account
+ - You will need to create a config.json file in the bc-express/config directory, copy the contents of config.example.json into it, and edit the username and password to match your local postgres account

 // CREATE, FORMAT, AND SEED DATABASE